List of Power Rangers Jungle Fury characters: Robert "R.J." James

-The attack on RJ's Wolf Spirit had a devastating effect on RJ.
-It somehow turned RJ into a werewolf causing him to hunger for raw meat, and go into its full form.
-After three nights of this, and believing that he had attack people in the city, RJ decided to leave until he could regain his spiritual balance and control his Animal Spirit.
-However, when he was engaged in battle with one of Grizzaka's monsters, RJ's werewolf form came out again, in front of the Rangers.
+The attack on R.J.'s Wolf Spirit had a devastating effect on R.J.
+It somehow turned R.J. into a werewolf causing him to hunger for raw meat, and go into its full form.
+After three nights of this, and believing that he had attack people in the city, R.J. decided to leave until he could regain his spiritual balance and control his Animal Spirit.
+However, when he was engaged in battle with one of Grizzaka's monsters, R.J.'s werewolf form came out again, in front of the Rangers.
 The team had to them battle their own friend for a short time.
-Once RJ returned to normal, the team went back to the loft.
-RJ explained that if he couldn't regain control, he'd be stuck in his Animal Form forever.
-It is thanks to Fran that RJ was able to regain his balance.
+Once R.J. returned to normal, the team went back to the loft.
+R.J. explained that if he couldn't regain control, he'd be stuck in his Animal Form forever.
+It is thanks to Fran that R.J. was able to regain his balance.
 When he went back into the werewolf state, he was ready to attack Fran, but his friend stood up to him and showed compassion for her boss.
-Though this friendship, RJ was able to return to normal.
-After doing so, RJ joined the Rangers in battle, but this time he brought along his Wolf Morpher, which he had kept hidden for some time.
-Now as the Wolf Ranger, RJ was able to fight alongside his team.
+Though this friendship, R.J. was able to return to normal.
+After doing so, R.J. joined the Rangers in battle, but this time he brought along his Wolf Morpher, which he had kept hidden for some time.
+Now as the Wolf Ranger, R.J. was able to fight alongside his team.
 He uses his Wolf Morpher as his weapon, and is also able to summon his Wolf Zord.
 When needed, the Wolf Zord can take the place of the Cheetah Zord in the Jungle Pride Megazord.

-RJ later watched as his trio of students underwent their mastery exams, only to see Theo and Lily pass and Casey fail due to his lack of confidence in himself.
-Casey approached him for help, but RJ impressed upon him the fact that he could only become a master when he was sure of his own course.
+R.J. later watched as his trio of students underwent their mastery exams only to see Theo and Lily pass and Casey fail due to his lack of confidence in himself.
+He later told Theo and Lily that Casey failed when bringing up the known wisdom "A student follows his master and doesn't ask".
+Casey approached him for help, but R.J. impressed upon him the fact that he could only become a master when he was sure of his own course.
+Upon Casey successfully freeing Jarrod from Dai Shi, R.J. is the one who gives him his Master Stripes.
 In the final battle against Dai Shi, it took help from Camille & Jarrod to help weaken Dai Shi.
 But only the chosen three could destroy Dai Shi, so together Casey, Theo & Lily reached a level of power no one had ever achieved before.
 This powerful attack was able to destroy Dai Shi for good.
-After the battle was over and won, RJ remained in Ocean Bluff, continuing to run his Jungle Karma Pizza Parlor, with the help of Theo, Lily & Flit.
+After the battle was over and won, R.J. remained in Ocean Bluff, continuing to run his Jungle Karma Pizza Parlor, with the help of Theo, Lily & Flit.